The babysitter in your home: routines, rules and behaviour

 - Explain how you usually guide your child’s behaviour and what to do if your child gets upset or wakes up after going to sleep.

-- Explain the house rules that apply to your child – for example, where they can eat, or how much screen time they can have.
+- Explain the house rules that apply to your child – for example, where they can eat or how much screen time they can have.

 Rules and expectations for the babysitter

 - Outline any extra things you’d like the babysitter to do, like preparing food or stacking the dishwasher after your child’s meal.
-Also explain anything you don’t want the babysitter to do, like bathing your child or going out in the car.
 Just make sure your expectations are realistic.

 - Explain your priorities.
 For example, ‘If you need to spend more time settling the baby, it’s OK if there’s a bit of a mess in the house’.

-- Be clear about what you want to be contacted about – for example, ‘Please call me if Abdul is still upset in an hour’ or ‘Please call me if there’s an emergency.
-Otherwise I trust you to work things out’.
+- Be clear about what you want to be contacted about.
+For example, ‘Please call me if Abdul is still upset in an hour’ or ‘Please call me if there’s an emergency.
+Otherwise, I trust you to work things out’.

-Safety for the babysitter and your children
+Safety for the babysitter and your child

 - the number of another trusted adult in case the babysitter can’t reach you